-Using an 8" LCD display, the 825sd will deliver the sharpest, most vivid display possible; on-screen displays of camera direction, depth, temp and battery voltage take all of the guess work out of your camera position so your new VS825sd can be used to hunt for underwater treasures, locate the "spot on the spot", observe fish in their natural habitat or learn how fish react to your lure or bait presentation.
+An 8" LCD display will deliver the sharpest, most vivid display possible.
+On-Screen displays of Camera Direction, Depth, Temp and Battery Voltage take all of the guess work out of your camera position so your new VS825sd can be used to observe fish in their natural habitat or learn how fish react to your lure or bait presentation.
 The applications are endless, and it's never been easier or more fun to view.